NVIDIA/aistore/cmd/ishard/README.md

    - `-sample_key_pattern="full_name"`: Performs no substitution, using the entire file name without extension as the sample key.
    - `-sample_key_pattern="collapse_all_dir"`: Removes all '/' characters from the file name, using the resulting string as the sample key.
    - `-sample_key_pattern="custom_regex"`: Applies a custom regex pattern to substitute the file names to sample keys for your specific requirements.
-- `-max_shard_size`: Maximum size of each output shard.
-Default is `1MiB`.
-Accept following _units_ formats:
+- `-shard_size`: Specifies the approximate size of each output shard.
+The default value is 1MiB.
+This option supports both count-based and size-based formats:
-   - IEC format, e.g.: 4KiB, 16MiB, 2GiB
-   - SI format, e.g.: 4KB, 16MB, 2GB
-   - raw format (in bytes), e.g.: 1024000
+   - Count-Based Format:
+      - `-shard_size="10"`: Sets the number of samples contained in each output shard to 10.
+   - Size-Based Formats:
+      - `-shard_size="16MiB"`: Sets the size of each output shard to "16MiB" using the IEC format.
+      - `-shard_size="4KB"`: Sets the size of each output shard to "4KB" using the SI format.
 - `-src_bck`: The source bucket name or URI.
 - `-dst_bck`: The destination bucket name or URI.
 - `-shard_template`: The template used for generating output shards.
 Accepts Bash, Fmt, or At formats.